 Successful companies understand the need to connect with their audience on a personal level.
 It’s not enough anymore to just tell your audience about the quality of your product.
 That’s where a brand personality comes into the game.
 It makes it possible for your company to sell more than a product.
 You have to sell an experience.

 What is a brand personality?

 A brand personality is created to give your business a name and face in order to humanize it.
-Like a real life person, your brand personality has character traits and a certain attitude that represent your brand.
+Like a real-life person, your brand personality has character traits and a certain attitude that represent your brand.

 Why do you need a brand personality?

 A brand personality helps your audience to associate a person or a certain lifestyle with your business.
 By communicating your values and mission in a characteristical way for your brand, you can create emotion.
 Your audience will resonate with your brand personality.
 This way you gain their trust and build a strong long-lasting connection.
 In a market where similar businesses offer similar products, why do people choose to buy from you vs. from your competition?
-Often the brand personality is the only way to differentiate your brand from others.
+Often it’s the only way to differentiate your brand from others.
 People will buy your product because they want to be part of the culture your brand stands for.